-If you are being arrested, the police are obligated to read your Miranda Rights - these are the rights you have while and after being arrested.
+The arrest: If you are being arrested, the police are obligated to read your Miranda rights – the rights you have while being arrested and immediately afterward.
 These include the right to remain silent and to bring in an attorney for assistance.

-This is when are you are being taken into county custody.
-This process involves taking finger prints, pictures of your profile, and in some cases saliva samples for DNA.
+Booking: This is when are you are being taken into county custody.
+This process involves taking fingerprints, pictures of your profile, and in some cases saliva samples for DNA.
 This is when the courts are notified of your alleged offense.

-This when you are officially charged with your crime.
-The judge will inform of your charge and, hopefully with the prearranged consultation with your attorney, you will either enter a guilty, not guilty, or no contest plea.
+Arraignment and plea: This when you are officially charged with your crime.
+The judge will inform you of your charge and, hopefully with the prearranged consultation with your attorney, you will either enter a guilty, not guilty, or no contest plea.
 Guilty pleas expedite sentencing while not guilty pleas postpone to a later court date where your criminal trial will take place.

 It’s important to get a Tallahassee criminal defense attorney on your side as early along in the process as possible to avoid making mistakes that could carry long into one’s future.
 With counsel by your side, suspected criminals receive an entirely new set of treatment by law enforcement, and the integrity of the case is preserved.